odin-lang/odin-lang.org/content/docs/overview.md

 If the divisor is a constant, it must not be zero.
 If the divisor is zero at runtime, a runtime panic occurs.

 The shift operators shift the left operand by the shift count specified by the right operand, which must be non-negative.
 The shift operators implement arithmetic shifts if the left operand a signed integer and logical shifts if the it is an unsigned integer.
-There is not upper limit on the shift count.
-Shifts behave as if the left operand is shift `n` types by `1` for a shift count of `n`.
+There is not an upper limit on the shift count.
+Shifts behave as if the left operand is shifted `n` times by `1` for a shift count of `n`.
 Therefore, `x<<1` is the same as `x*2` and `x>>1` is the same as `x/2` but truncated towards negative infinity.

 ```
 x << y         is "x << y if y < 8*size_of(x) else 0"